Home » General Geology » How Do Snowflakes Form?

 The Complex Work of Meteorologists

 Meteorologists have a challenging job.
-If they forecast snow they need to determine when a moisture
+If they forecast snow, they need to determine when a moisture-laden

-If you think this is interesting and like to be challenged then you might make a great meteorologist. :)
+If you think this is interesting and you like to be challenged, then you might make a great meteorologist. :-)

 |Minerals: Information about ore minerals, gem materials and rock-forming minerals.|